neurodata/MGC-paper/ReadMe.md

 ### Installation
 Add all folders and subfolders of this repo to the path, you can do so using the command `addpath(genpath('<path-to-repo'))`, replacing `<path-to-repo>` with the path to your local copy of the repo.

-### Test on Real Data
-1. To run on any given data X and Y, compute the n times n Euclidean distance matrices C for X and D for Y respectively, then type `MGCPermutationTest(C,D)`.
-If the input are already two distance matrices, use them directly.
-2. The output will be the p-value, test statistic, and optimal scales.
-See the respective Matlab and R code for the output format.

 ### Demo
 Type  `run_demo`
 for a simulation example that outputs many things including visualization of the dependency, a p-value (pMGC) of < 0.05, the test statistic, and highlighted optimal scales in the multiscale significance map; it takes < 10 seconds to run.